AndyLavr/htc_kernel_oxp/README.md

 to 2A mode when put into the CAR dock.
 In 2A mode the USB current limit is set to 2100mA and the Charger Constant Current is set to 1500mA.
-The settings can be configured by changing the values in these files located in /sys/devices/platform/htc_battery fast_charge (1 enable fast charging, 0 disable fast charging, including 2A) ultrafast_charge (1 enable 2A charging, 0 disable 2A charging) ultrafast_car (1 set 2A charging when in CAR dock, 0 set 1A charging when in CAR dock) The default is 1 for all settings.
+The settings can be configured by changing the values in these files located in /sys/devices/platform/htc_battery/fast_charge (1 enable fast charging, 0 disable fast charging, including 2A) /sys/devices/platform/htc_battery/ultrafast_charge (1 enable 2A charging, 0 disable 2A charging) /sys/devices/platform/htc_battery/ultrafast_car (1 set 2A charging when in CAR dock, 0 set 1A charging when in CAR dock).

 Fixed S2W pocket detection causing lockups and S2W/DT2W will not respond when touching / swiping with more than one finger.
-Enable DT2W - /sys/android_touch/s2w_allow_double_tap (1 enable DT2W, 0 disable DT2W)
+Enable DT2W - /sys/android_touch/s2w_allow_double_tap (1 enable DT2W, 0 disable DT2W).
-DT2W enabled by default.

 Tegra NEON support added, and improved how the charger chip is set.